-The metrics discussed in this report do not include the metrics from our Alexco facility in Chandler, Arizona and our Imperial Tool & Machine Co. facility prior to 2011 and 2019, respectively, as we did not acquire those facilities until 2011 and late 2018, respectively.
+The metrics discussed in this report do not include the metrics from our Alexco facility in Chandler, Arizona, Imperial Tool & Machine Co. facility and Warrick facility in Newburgh, Indiana prior to 2011, 2019 and 2021, respectively, as we did not acquire those facilities until 2011, late 2018 and April 2021, respectively.